neha7598/azure-ml-capstone/README.md

 ![Application Insights](screenshots/Application_Insights.png)

-## Screen Recording
-The screen recording with the project walkthrough can be seen [here](https://youtu.be/OUlqEsqebtE)

 ## Future Improvements
 Some areas of improvement for future experiments using HyperDrive include selecting different sampling methods and early_stopping policies as well as increasing the number of total runs.
 Selecting a different sampling method like Grid Sampling (as opposed to Random Sampling in this case) can lead to a more exhaustive search of the search space which can potentially give us a better result.
 Also, instead of Logistic Regression, the use of other algorithms like Random Fores, XGBoost, etc can be explored.